 1. Sales divided by inventory

-the amount of sales you have will be divided by the amount of inventory that you have the results can show you the amount of inventory turn over according to the sales you have compare to the total inventory you hold originally.
+the amount of sales you have will be divided by the amount of inventory that you have the results can show you the amount of inventory turnover according to the sales you have compared to the total inventory you hold originally.